Sara McMann: Ultimate Fighting Championship

 In February 2013, McMann officially joined the Ultimate Fighting Championship (UFC).
 It was rumored she turned down a fight with then-title holder Ronda Rousey.
 However, this was false information and no such fight was offered or even presented to McMann at the time.
 She became the third female to earn a victory in the UFC by defeating Sheila Gaff at UFC 159.

 McMann was slated to face former Strikeforce champion Sarah Kaufman on August 28, 2013 at UFC Fight Night 27.
 However, McMann withdrew from the bout for, at the time, undisclosed personal reasons.
 In January 2015, she disclosed that the reason for withdrawing was due to her father battling aggressive lymphoma.

 McMann faced Ronda Rousey for the UFC Women's Bantamweight Championship at UFC 170.
 She lost the fight by TKO after getting knocked down with a knee to the body.
 This stoppage created controversy, with many sports writers and attendants finding it premature.

 McMann faced promotional newcomer Lauren Murphy at UFC Fight Night 47 on August 16, 2014.
 McMann won the fight by split decision.

 McMann faced Miesha Tate at UFC 183 on January 31, 2015.
 Despite a strong first round, she lost by majority decision.

 McMann faced Amanda Nunes on August 8, 2015 at UFC Fight Night 73.
 She lost the fight via submission in the first round.

 McMann faced Jessica Eye at UFC Fight Night 88 on May 29, 2016.
 She won the fight via unanimous decision.

 McMann faced Alexis Davis on December 3, 2016 at The Ultimate Fighter: Tournament of Champions.
 McMann won via submission in the second round.
+This fight earned her a Performance of the Night award.

 McMann was expected to face Liz Carmouche at UFC Fight Night 105, on February 19, 2017.
 However, Carmouche was forced to pull out of the fight due to injury and will be replaced by newcomer Gina Mazany.
 McMann won the fight via submission early in the first round.